 Below are some affiliate links and I may make a commission for purchases made through the following links.

 This is an example of a plain spot for the bunnies head, but in the final project you can’t see it.
+What I mean by a plain spot is it’s just greenery on the garland and no flowers.

 Lay out the garland on the bunny.
 Start with the biggest circle first and make sure the garland is tight as you measure around, then cut it.
 I attached the garland with wire so it stayed in place as I did the other pieces.

-Then do the head and the ears.
+Next do the head and the ears.

-Now that the garland is measured perfectly, now it’s time to make it beautiful.
+Once the garland is measured perfectly, now it’s time to make it beautiful.
 Arrange the flowers on the garland and make sure you don’t have any empty green garland spaces.
 For the green garland spaces, arrange your garland around until you can cover the space with flowers.

 Glue the garland onto the grapevine wreath using the hot glue gun.
 The garland has a thick vine so I just put the hot glue onto the wreath & pressed it into the glue.
 Hold the vine until the count of 10 to make sure it sticks.
 Don’t worry the glue doesn’t show at all.